tasharen/tnet/Assets/TNet/ReadMe - 3.0.0.txt

 Q: What built-in notifications are there?
 --------------------------------------------------------------------------------------------------------------------

+TNManager.onError (error)
-OnNetworkConnect (success, error);
+TNManager.onConnect (success, error);
-OnNetworkDisconnect()
+TNManager.onDisconnect()
-OnNetworkJoinChannel (channelID, success, error) OnNetworkLeaveChannel(channelID)
+TNManager.onJoinChannel (channelID, success, error) TNManager.onLeaveChannel (channelID)
+TNManager.onLoadLevel (channelID, levelName)
-OnNetworkPlayerJoin (channelID, player)
+TNManager.onPlayerJoin (channelID, player)
-OnNetworkPlayerLeave (channelID, player)
+TNManager.onPlayerLeave (channelID, player)
-OnNetworkPlayerRenamed (player, previousName)
+TNManager.onRenamePlayer (player, previousName)
+TNManager.onHostChanged (channel)
-OnNetworkLockChannel(channelID, isLocked)
+TNManager.onLockChannel (channelID, isLocked)
-OnNetworkError (error)

-TNManager.onSetServerData(path, data)
+TNManager.onSetAdmin (player)
-TNManager.onSetChannelData(Channel, path, data)
+TNManager.onSetServerData (path, data)
-TNManager.onSetPlayerData(Player, path, data)
+TNManager.onSetChannelData (Channel, path, data) TNManager.onSetPlayerData (Player, path, data)

+If you want an example of how to subscribe to these events, have a look at the NetworkEventReceiver class.

 --------------------------------------------------------------------------------------------------------------------
  Stand-Alone Server
 --------------------------------------------------------------------------------------------------------------------

 You can build a stand-alone server by extracting the contents of the "TNetServer.zip" file